 Merino wool is sold all over the world and offers a variety of advantages.
-The wool regulates its temperature in response to the outside temperature.
-It helps keep people warm in the winter, but it helps keep people cool in the summer.

 Because of its aroma, it is commonly referred to as a deodorant.
 Merino has a deodorant function and prevents unpleasant odors from emanating from the body when it is worn.
 It contains antimicrobial qualities that aid in the destruction of offensive smells.

 The garment may be worn numerous times without the need to wash it.
 Merino wool textiles do not have creases because the fibers are too soft.
 It also saves time by not having to iron over and over again.